top of page

 natasza.kosakowska@ug.edu.pl

-She is an active member and Regional Representative for Europe of the International Association of Cross-Cultural Psychology (IACCP) and an active member of European Association of Social Psychology (EASP).
-Currently she is an active member of the organizing team of IACCP Culture & Psychology Summer School.
+She is an active member of the European Association of Social Psychology (EASP) and a former Regional Representative for Europe of the International Association of Cross-Cultural Psychology (IACCP).
+She also serves on the organizing team of the IACCP Culture & Psychology Summer School and has organized seven editions of this event.

 • Kosakowska-Berezecka, N., Bosson, J. K., Jurek, P., Best, D. L., Besta, T., … Žukauskienė, R. (2022).
 Gendered self-views across 62 countries: A test of competing models.
 Social Psychological and Personality Science. https://doi.org/10.1177/19485506221129687